1. You’ve been called a ‘fat activist’: Is that something you identify with?

 I value fun.
-The themes of this show are confrontational in manner, potentially triggering and distressing, so I wanted to present in a different manner.
+The themes of this show are confrontational in manner, potentially triggering and distressing so I wanted to present it in a different manner.

 5. Why does this exhibition focus on genitalia?

-Whilst there are many pieces in the show that are explorations of the body, gender expression and sexuality and/or represent the nude human form overall there is not a strong emphasis on genitalia per se.
+Whilst there are many pieces in the show that have are explorations if sexuality and or represent the nude human form there is not a strong emphasis on genitalia per se.